Feramance/qBitrr/README.md

   - Monitor Arr's databases to trigger missing episode searches.
   - Searches Radarr missing movies based on Minimum Availability
   - Customizable searching by series or singular episodes
+  - Optionally searches year by year is ascending or descending order (config option available)

 ## Tested with